gerefi/test/firmware/readme.md

 [Q&A on source code](https://gerefi.com/forum/viewtopic.php?f=5&t=10)

-This directory contains the source code for the rusEFI embedded firmware.
+This directory contains the source code for the gerEFI embedded firmware.

 TL;DR